How not to get lost in the Whistler/ Blackcomb Backcountry

 DECKER MEADOWS/ WEDGE CREEK: You can't get here unless you hike!!!
 Hiking either up towards DOA or Don't swill can put you down here.
 Usual exit is via the col between Disease ridge and Decker.
 If your going to Corona or Husume, DOA, Disease ridge, Decker, know where your going.
 Blindly following tracks will lead you to Whistler Heli ski pick-ups or lost.
 Only to find the tracks vanish.
 Don't follow heli-ski tracks.

 The other main travel route is via a large bench on the back of Phalanx back towards the poop chutes.
 If your going into the Blackcomb backcountry buy a map and know how to navigate in white out conditions.
 A wrong turn will leave you in Wedge creek for a very cold night in a creek!
 People have died here before from exposure.
 More recently a young lady spent 3 nights out down here after not telling anyone where she was going!
 She was very lucky to escape with her life after a helicopter pilot happened to make note of a odd track in the meadows, and reported it after she went missing.
 Don't be the next one.
 There is no cell reception, and likely no people down in wedge creek to keep you company.
-It's 6-8 hours to the road in a good snow pack year, (which isn't this year) if you know where your going!
+It's 6-8 hours to the road in a good snow pack year, if you know where your going!
 Buy a good map and you'll be looking at a lifetime of skiing.

 Make a wrong turn into wedge creek, and this could be you!
 Just ask Julie.Missing snowboarder in wedge creek